faizalpribadi/hela/README.md

 ## Description

-Hela is tools for automating health checking of service with different protocols :
+Hela is a tools for automating health checking of service with different protocols :
-- Use a [gRPC] for intern service communication
+- Use a [gRPC](https://) for intern service communication